 The integration of gifted education and general education is evident in all of our schools.
 Teachers are trained in differentiating instruction to meet the needs of all learners.
-Differentiation is a large part of the teacher training course, The Skillful Teacher.
+Differentiation is a large part of the teacher training course, The Skillful Teacher, that many of the teachers have completed.
+Lead academic coaches and gifted resource teachers also provide training on differentiated instruction.
 Our schools offer a wide-range of homogenous and heterogeneous classes and activities.
 Each school has a parental involvement plan that includes the many programs delivered to students.
 Each plan encourages the collaboration of staff, students, parents, and the community.
 Planned activities and goals involving parents are clearly defined.
-At the division level there are three specific programs that encourage parental and community involvement and support the education of our students.
-These are our Parent Academies, Partners in Education, and Education Foundation Grant programs.
-The Parent Academies are held twice each year.
-Parents attend sessions on a variety of relevant topics and have the opportunity to browse through vendor exhibits with information about community resources available to students.
+At the division level there are specific programs that encourage parental and community involvement and support the education of our students.
+These include various parental involvement activities, Partners in Education, and Education Foundation Grant programs.
 Our Partners in Education program has over 200 formal partnership agreements between local businesses and specific schools.
 These partners provide volunteers, materials, and monetary contributions to our schools.
 The Education Foundation Grant program provides grants to teachers or other staff members to assist with the implementation and delivery of innovative programs.

-Extensive training occurs to ensure our teachers fully understand the characteristics and needs of our gifted students.
-This training occurs through our Skillful Teacher course, building/division level professional development, and through various sessions at our annual Best Practices Conference.
-The gifted eligibility chairs and/or guidance counselors from each school are trained annually on recognizing the characteristics of gifted students and are provided with specific information on understanding and addressing the social-emotional needs of students from a widerange of diverse backgrounds.
+Annual training and coaching occurs to ensure our teachers fully understand the characteristics and needs of our gifted students.
+This training occurs through workshops, building/division level professional development, and through various conferences.
+The gifted eligibility chairs and/or counselors from each school are trained annually on recognizing the characteristics of gifted students and are provided with specific information on understanding and addressing the social-emotional needs of students from a wide-range of diverse backgrounds.

-Typically the guidance counselors serve as the building level gifted eligibility committee chairperson.
+Typically the counselors serve as the building level gifted eligibility committee chairperson.
 These individuals work closely with the director of gifted education to assess, evaluate, and gather data on students referred into the gifted identification process.
 These individuals have a full understanding of the five items used to aid committees as they make eligibility decisions about students.
-These items include the Naglieri Nonverbal Ability Test, Stanford 10 Achievement test, Portfolio Assessment, Achievement Record, and Gifted Characteristics Checklist.
+These items include the Naglieri Nonverbal Ability Test-II, Stanford-10 Achievement test, Portfolio Assessment, Achievement Record, and Gifted Characteristics Checklist.